AzeemRahimuddin/store-managment-project/README.md

 ## Description

+In this project, I created an electronic store, in which users can view the prices and inventory of specific devices such as phones and laptops.
+I chose this topic because I like technology and found that this would work best for a project.
+In my project, I created a superclass which was the electronic items then which connected to the subclasses which were phones and laptops.
+In each of these subclasses, I included many no arguement/ parameterized constructors to help initialize the items that were being used in my program.
+I also included the toString method to return information from each subclass back to the superclass, which then can help when printing out descriptions of the electronic items.
+I used if-statements to display the electronic's details based on user selection and also used them to check if the user input is valid or not.
+I have used the scanner object in my project and asks the user for basic input such as numbers to select which type of electronic device they would like to view.
+Once they select the type of device, it prints out the specifications of the selected option and how there are in stock.

 Write a description of your project here.
 Include what your store you made, and why you chose this topic.
 In your description, include as many vocab words from our class to explain how you represented the item/service from your store.
 If you have user input, explain how the user will interact with your store such as which questions are prompted to the user, what response is your program expecting, and how that is use to output information for your store in the console.